wgjm1986/FIN657/README.md

 ### Steps to follow

-In the repo, you will see a file called:

-    .env.example

-Make a copy of this file and rename it to:
+In the repo, you will see a file called `.env.example`.
+Make a copy of this file and rename it to `.env`.

-    .env

 macOS / Linux: